 As we said above, the appropriate amount of dried fruit you should eat a day is around 100 grams, more or less what will fit in the palm of your hand.
-You can vary your selection based on your tastes and needs, but dried fruit is an excellent snack between meals and also adds an original touch to your normal meals.
+You can vary your selection based on your tastes and needs, but dried fruit is an excellent snack between meals.
+Also, it adds a unique touch to your normal meals.

-1. Dried figsDried figs strengthen the bones and are also excellent laxatives.
-A good time to consume them is with breakfast along with some almonds.
+1. Dried figsDried figs strengthen your bones and are also excellent laxatives.
+A good time to consume them is for breakfast along with some almonds.
 They are delicious and provide a natural cocktail of energy, calcium, and magnesium.

 2. PrunesPrunes are rich in fiber and an excellent way to fight constipation.
-Prunes also contain high levels of iron and B complex vitamins.
+Also, they contain high levels of iron and B-complex vitamins.

-3. DatesDates bring a variety of miners like iron and magnesium to the table, as well as vitamins (mainly A and B complex vitamins).
+3. DatesThese dried fruits bring a variety of minerals like iron and magnesium to the table, as well as vitamins (mainly A- and B-complex vitamins).